mojek/mojek/README.md

 - 👋 Hi, I’m @mojek
-- 👀 I’m interested in Ruby and Python
+- 👀 I’m interested in Ruby and Python and React on Frontend.
 - 🌱 I’m currently learning Domain Driven Design and CQRS
 - 📫 How to reach me: twiter.com/mojek